-India’s BJP leads in key regional polls months ahead of national elections
+Modi’s party routs opposition in key India state elections

 Spike in anti-Muslim rallies since BJP retook India’s Maharashtra

-Vote counting began in four of the five states on Sunday morning, while counting in Mizoram is expected on Monday.

-At midday (9:30 GMT) on Sunday, the BJP was leading in all three heartland states, which send 62 members to parliament, trends from the counting of votes showed on TV channels.
-Final results are expected by the end of the day.

-The election results of the five states are expected to indicate voter mood ahead of the national elections in May in which Modi is eyeing a third consecutive term.
+The election results indicate the voter mood ahead of the national elections in May in which Modi is eyeing a third consecutive term.

-The Indian National Congress, India’s main opposition party, holds power in Rajasthan and Chhattisgarh.

-The BJP rules Madhya Pradesh, and its regional ally, Mizo National Front, is in power in Mizoram.
+At the BJP headquarters in New Delhi on Sunday evening, party members and supporters lined up on the two sides and Modi walked between them, waving.
+The activists showered him with flower petals, chanting “Long live Mother India” and other slogans.

+Later, Modi in a speech said the results were “historic and unprecedented” and “a victory for honesty, transparency and good governance”.

 New opposition alliance

-Modi and his party remain popular on a national level after nearly a decade in power and surveys suggest he is expected to win a third term.
+Modi and his BJP remain popular on a national level after nearly a decade in power and surveys suggest he is expected to win a third term.

 However, a new alliance of 28 opposition parties, called the Indian National Developmental Inclusive Alliance or INDIA, is set to challenge the BJP nationally.
-It is led by the Congress.
+It is led by the the Congress.

-During the campaigning, Modi flew across the five states and rallied for support for his party’s candidates.

-Congress leader Rahul Gandhi also travelled across the states to woo voters.
+Rahul Gandhi, the Congress leader, conceded defeat in the three states where his party was trailing.

+“The battle of ideology will continue,” he wrote on X, and thanked the people of Telangana where his party was winning.

 The charged-up voting campaigns witnessed both leaders promising voters subsidies, loan waivers and employment guarantees.

-The elections come at a time when India is facing multiple challenges – rising unemployment, attacks and “hate speech” by Hindu nationalists against the country’s minorities, particularly Muslims, and a shrinking space for dissent and free media.
+The elections came at a time when India is facing multiple challenges – rising unemployment, attacks and “hate speech” by Hindu nationalists against the country’s minorities, particularly Muslims, and a shrinking space for dissent and free media.

+Although Congress won Telangana, its second victory in the south this year, Sunday’s outcome was seen as a setback to the party and its leader, Gandhi, as it was wiped out of the politically critical heartland.

+“We always said we will win the heartland states,” BJP president Jagat Prakash Nadda said.
+“The results are the outcome of our finest political strategy and work on the ground.”